Treasury Yield Curve

 It then sells them at an auction.
 High demand drives the price above the face value.
 That decreases the yield because the government will only pay back the face value plus the stated interest rate.
 Low demand drives the price below the face value.
 That increases the yield because the buyer paid less for the bond, but receives the same interest rate.
 That's why yields always move in the opposite direction of Treasury bond prices.
 Treasury yields continuously change because they are resold daily on the open market.

 The yield curve describes the yields for Treasury bills, notes and bonds.
 It's called a curve because, if it were plotted on a graph, the yields would normally slope up.
-That's because Treasury bills, which are of short duration, don't usually pay as high a yield as the notes and even longer-term bonds.
+That's because Treasury bills, which are of short duration, don't usually pay as high a yield as medium-term notes and long-term bonds.
 Why?
 Investors don't expect a high rate of return for keeping their money tied up for a short period.

-They do, however, expect a higher return for keeping their money out of circulation for 10 - 20 years.
+They do, however, expect a higher return for keeping their money out of circulation for decades.

 It's hard to imagine that someone would buy a 30-year Treasury bond and just let it sit, knowing the return on their investment was only a few percentage points.
 But, some investors are so concerned about losses that they are willing to forgo a higher return on their investment in the stock market or real estate.